 Follow specific procurement procedures before purchasing property, including adequate inquiry into the purchase, public hearings and notice, and notice of intent to settle sent to the locality.
 In addition, the state should consider remuneration to the locality for the loss of real estate taxes as well as any loss in economic development potential.

-The General Assembly should continue its involvement with and financial support of the Virginia Institute of Government.
+.

 FREEDOM OF INFORMATION